-NOTE: Depending on the selected decompression algorithm, the LUNA 2.0 will either display MB-level or G Factor settings in the SCUBA submenu.

-NOTE: The menu PDIS is only available if the adaptive decompression algorithm is selected.
+- NOTE: Depending on the selected decompression algorithm, the LUNA 2.0 Al will either display MB-level or G Factor settings in the SCUBA submenu. - PNOTE: The menus Workload and PDIS are only available if the adaptive decompression algorithm is selected.